What is Redirection?

 Here the output of command ls -al is re-directed to file “listings” instead of your screen.

-Note: Use the right file name while redirection.
-If there is an existing file with the same name, it will be overwritten.
+Note: Use the correct file name while redirecting command output to a file.
+If there is an existing file with the same name, the redirected command will delete the contents of that file and then it may be overwritten.”

 $ cat music.mp3 > /dev/audio